Summer Savings!

 Payroll reconciliation compares your payroll register with the amount of money you’re paying your employees to ensure they match.
 You're essentially double-checking your math to ensure you pay your employees correctly.

-Payroll reconciliation should happen frequently, including:
+Payroll reconciliation should happen frequently, such as:

-• Every pay period before you cut employee checks—ideally, at least two days before your payday
+• Every pay period before you cut employee checks—ideally, at least two days before your payday.

-• Quarterly when you submit Form 941 with your quarterly federal tax return
+• Quarterly when you submit Form 941 with your quarterly federal tax return.

-• Your payroll register: To get all of the payroll data you need
+• Your payroll register: To get all of the payroll data you need.

-• Employee time cards or time sheets: To get hours worked for that specific payroll period
+• Employee time cards or time sheets: To get hours worked for that specific payroll period.

-• Your general ledger: To record wages and deductions and maintain accurate financial records
+• Your general ledgerTo record wages and deductions and maintain accurate financial records.

 1. Check your payroll register